COVID-19: Important Information Regarding Eye Surgery Associates' Response

 You may access these services anywhere in Victoria.

-This information is correct as at 9 February 2021.
 Please visit the DHHS Website for current advice.

 On request, ESA can provide the patient attending an appointment a travel letter confirming attendance at a medical appointment for themselves and their parent, guardian or necessary support person.